-The American Red Cross Los Angeles Region serves nearly 10 million people in 88 cities within Los Angeles County.
+The American Red Cross Los Angeles Region serves more than 10.5 million people in 88 cities within Los Angeles County.
 We also serve Inyo and Mono Counties and the eastern third of Kern County.
 We are dedicated to helping victims of disaster and providing programs and services that help our community prevent, prepare for, and respond to emergencies.

 The L.A.
-Region – part of a nationwide network of locally supported chapters – is comprised of the following five Red Cross chapters: Northern Valleys, Greater Long Beach, Los Angeles, San Gabriel Pomona Valley and Santa Monica.
+Region – part of a nationwide network of locally supported chapters – is comprised of the following five Red Cross chapters: Northern Valleys, Greater Long Beach Rio Hondo and South Bay, Los Angeles, San Gabriel Pomona Valley and Santa Monica.

 In FY 2018…

 Our Service to the Armed Forces and Veterans Team provided Emergency Communications to over 850 service members and their families, including more than 2600 referrals, and offered reconnect ion workshops for more 180 individuals.

 Our International Services Team built 25 welcome baskets from Red Cross Youth Club donations and Restoring Family Links volunteers reached more than 1,500 people.

 Disaster Cycle Services served more than 10,300 individuals after the Southern California Wildfires, alone and more than 500 volunteers deployed to nearly 20 large-scale national disasters.
 Locally, Disaster Action Team (DAT) volunteers Responded to 656 homes, providing comfort and care to more than 2,600 people and providing $429,214 in financial assistance to those in need.

 Nearly 30 Americorps members taught CPR courses in English and Spanish and provided emergency preparedness education to hundreds of 3-5th graders with the Disney Pillowcase Project.